Australia’s Original and Number One Alpine Cycling Training Camps!

 What is the Bright Boot Camp About?

 The Bright Boot Camp is structured around either the serious recreational rider or club racing rider who is looking for a challenging four days of riding.
-Not intended to be an easy four days the Camp is focused on helping improve your fitness and general wellbeing as a cyclist.
+Not intended to be an easy four days this cycling training camp is focused on helping improve your fitness and general well-being as a cyclist.
 We provide informative lectures on improving cycling performance.
-Riders that have attended the camp regularly go up a racing grade soon after it.
+Riders that have attended these cycling training camps regularly go up a racing grade soon after it.

 Is there a difference between the Nov and Feb/March camps?

-The Melbourne Cup weekend Camp does have a slight focus towards final preparation for the Tour of Bright race which is run in the area four weekends later.
-However, we ensure that this doesn't deviate from the serious recreational rider's enjoyment of the camp.
+The Melbourne Cup weekend cycling training camps have a slight focus towards final preparation for the Tour of Bright race which is run in the area four weekends later.
+However, we ensure that this doesn’t deviate from the serious recreational rider’s enjoyment of the camp.
 It’s also a cooler time of the year than the Feb/March camp.
-The Feb/March camp is still as tough and usually the weather is a little hotter.
+The Feb/March cycling training camps are still as tough and usually the weather is a little hotter.

 Who attends the camp?

-Riders that attend the camp are keen races or serious recreational cyclists that may have ridden rides like "Around the bay in a day", "The Alpine Classic" or the "Great Victorian bike ride" and are looking for the next big event.
-This is not to say that people that haven't ridden these events can't come to the camp.
+Riders that attend these cycling training camps are keen races or serious recreational cyclists that may have ridden rides like “Around the bay in a day”, “The Alpine Classic” or the “Great Victorian bike ride” and are looking for the next big event.
+This is not to say that people that haven’t ridden these events can’t come to the camp.
 We get a good cross section of abilities and cater for them accordingly.
 Riders or groups of riders can also attend the camp and provide their own accommodation if they choose.
 We have people from all-around the world attend the camp.
-Many riders use our camp as training for their mid year European cycling trips, the Tour of Bright, Bicycle Victoria's Team Degani 3 Peaks Challenge or the Audax Alpine Classic.
+Many riders use our camp as training for their mid year European cycling trips, the Tour of Bright, the SCODY 3 Peaks Challenge or the Audax Alpine Classic.